 The Spice Pot is Gopinathan’s take on a traditional Indian chaat, basically a mixture of chickpeas and spices frequently served as a snack.
 At Campton Place, the chaat becomes a work of art, served in a tiny pot, dressed with a tamarind and cilantro chutney, and delicately decorated with a few fresh sprouts, a tiny carrot and a yogurt foam.
 The Spice Pot appears in a cloud of vapor from a bed of dry ice, causing the dish to resemble the San Francisco Bay under drifting fog.
 The presentation and flavors are so carefully orchestrated that what could feel like a gimmick becomes a truly memorable experience.

-Rounding out the meal, master sommelier Richard Dean’s wine pairings are impeccable, accentuating flavors in each course without overwhelming the palate.
+Rounding out the meal, master sommelier Patrick Miner’s wine pairings are impeccable, accentuating flavors in each course without overwhelming the palate.
 The combination of an MV Egly-Ouriet “Les Vignes de Vrigny” premier cur Champagne with a day boat scallop dosa seasoned with turmeric, mustard and kale was particularly striking.

 The restaurant space itself feels comfortable and elegant without being fussy, and the service is attentive but unobtrusive (the low-key proffer of a crisp Wall Street Journal to a solo diner at the end of a long day of meetings was particularly appreciated).
 As the evening drew to a close and the meal ended with a rhubarb, lychee, yogurt and cardamom “super bloom”—a kind of pudding—I felt like I had experienced both a global journey and the best the Bay Area has to offer.